fkia413/AMS-Individual-Project/README.md

 ## 7. Future Steps

 If I continued with this project, I'd work on making all of the front-end look and feel fantastic.
 I'd also add more products for customers to buy.
+I'd also potentially add another table to my ERD diagram and make the back-end offer even more functionality, although I'll need to make a user story and tasks for it before deciding.

 ## 8. Licensing